-(A partnership between UKaid Sakchyam and Mahila Sahayatra Microfinance Bittiya Sanstha Ltd)
+(A partnership between UKaid Sakchyam and Mahila Sahayatra Laghubitta Bittiya Sanstha Ltd)

-In the 10 branches of the pilot stage, the EDS programme will be intensified, under the second project, to reach out to new clients and provide advanced skill training to those who have already received basic training.
+The second project will also intensify the EDS programme in the pilot-tested branches to reach out to new clients and provide advanced skills training to those who have already received basic training.

-The project which will focus on the 26 branches of Mahila Sahayatra with 18,515 enterprise loans disbursed, targets to
+The project which will focus on the 26 branches of Mahila Sahayatra aims to:

-- Enlarge the product base of the clients with better access to markets
+- Enlarge the product variety of clients by providing access to more markets

 - Build the staff capacity to meet the clients training requirement